 Find out more about our PublicationsREAD MORE

 The psychological community in Malaysia needs to be able conduct research in conditions equivalent to those of colleagues in other major fields and that mirrors centres of excellence in psychological scholarship elsewhere.
-With these issues in mind, we have developed the Centre for Psychological Medicine at Perdana University (PU-CPM).
+With these issues in mind, we have developed the Centre for Psychological Medicine at Perdana University (PU-CPM), in a joint initiative with Anglia Ruskin University (ARU), Cambridge, United Kingdom.
 At its core, the mission of the centre will seek to advance research on psychological medicine through collaborative, cross-disciplinary ventures, in which scholars apply a wide range of theoretical perspectives on the past and present, producing knowledge invaluable in making grounded decisions about the future.
-The establishment of a formal centre will support a new area of research activity for Perdana University, allied with current degree programmes.
+The establishment of a formal centre will support a new area of research activity for Perdana University, allied with current degree programmes, and also ARU.